MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-luis.md

 All of the `.lu` files for each locale will result in one LUIS application and the output of the `luis:build` command will include one settings file that contains a list of every LUIS application ID that was created for each locale.

-Example if your logged in username is _YuuriTanaka_ and you are targeting authoring region **westus**, your filename would be:
+For example, if your logged in username is _YuuriTanaka_ and you are targeting authoring region **westus**, your filename would be:

 **luis.settings.YuuriTanaka.westus.json**